 Restoring Dry Creek Meadow in Russel Valley

-Next to Dry Creek in Russel Valley, just north of the town of Truckee, lies a meadow that may appear beautiful, but is disconnected from its floodplain.
+Next to Dry Creek in Russel Valley, just north of the town of Truckee, lies a meadow that appeared beautiful, but was formerly disconnected from its floodplain.

-Modern roads, historic logging and skid trails, construction of a railroad grade, utility lines, and undersized culverts have caused severe stream channel incision, and lack of overbank flow—degrading the meadow.
-Meadow habitat, an important refuge for willow flycatchers and other native species, has diminished in size and function.
-Erosion and sediment flowing into the creek have also increased, degrading both water quality and habitat.
+Modern roads, historic logging and skid trails, construction of a railroad grade, utility lines, and undersized culverts had caused severe stream channel incision, and lack of overbank flow—degrading the meadow.
+Meadow habitat, an important refuge for willow flycatchers and other native species, had diminished in size and function.
+Erosion and sediment flowing into the creek had increased, degrading both water quality and habitat.

 Reviving a floodplain

 30 acres of mountain meadow and 700 ft of stream restored

 By restoring streams to their natural channels, we reconnected the creek with its floodplain, elevating the water table, allowing wet meadow habitat to return.